BeamMP/Docs/docs/en/game/multiplayer-settings.md

 ??? setting "Automatically apply queued vehicle changes"

-    If enabled, the queued events will be automatically loaded once `Queue apply speed treshold` was not surpassed for `Queue apply timeout`
+    If enabled, the queued events will be automatically loaded once you've been going under the speed treshold for the amount of time set as the timeout

     If disabled, the queued events will only load manually, by clicking on either the `Events` button at the top of the screen or on a players name in the playerlist